-Your CalSTRS account security is important
+Your CaISTRS account security is important

-Protecting your information is among our highest priorities.
-Here's how we keep your account secure:
+Safeguarding your account information is among our highest priorities.

+We protect your CalSTRS account information by:

-- We use your Client ID for identification verification when possible. - We generally call or email you only in response to receiving an inquiry from you. - " We may also call you if we suspect fraudulent activity on your account or if a natural disaster hinders delivery of your benefit check. - " We may occasionally email you about important CalSTRS news or workshops. - We will never request confidential or personal information through email. - When you call to speak with a CalSTRS representative, we will ask you some security questions. - If you want to authorize someone else to speak with us about your account, we need your permission. - We record all telephone conversations on our 800 line to ensure accuracy of the information we provide.
+- Using your Client ID for identification verification when possible. - Generally calling or emailing you only in response to receiving an inquiry from you. - " We may also call you if we suspect fraudulent activity on your account or if a natural disaster hinders delivery of your benefit check. - " We may occasionally email you about important CalSTRS news or webinars. - Never requesting confidential or personal information through email. - Asking you security questions when you call to speak with a CalSTRS representative. - Requiring your permission for someone else to speak with us about your account. - Recording all telephone conversations on our 800 line to ensure accuracy of the information we provide.